object-oriented-python/object-oriented-programming/doc/source/11_assessment.rst

     include the mathematical interest of the class of PDEs solved and discretisations employed, and the application of the PDE solver to interesting problems.

+    Of course, it may be of interest to you to consider other kinds of problems (previous submissions implemented various graph algorithms, for example).
+If you'd like to do something different to that described above, please contact the course lecturer to discuss your proposal.